 Basic psychological parameters underlying perceptual motor impairment.
-Emphasis on utilizing these concepts to evaluate and remediate perceptual motor problems in the young child.
-674. Philosophy of Sport and Physical Education (3) Major philosophies and their application in sport and physical education.
-675. History of Sport and Physical Education (3) Historical forces guiding the development of sport and physical education from ancient to modern times.
-676. Seminar in Current Trends and Issues in Physical Education (3) A critical appraisal of contemporary trends and issues.
+Emphasis on utilizing these concepts to evaluate and remediate perceptual motor problems in the young 674.
+Philosophy of Sport and Physical Education (3) Major philosophies and their application in sport and physical education.
+675. History of Sport and Physical Education (3) Historical forces guiding the development of sport and physical education from ancient to modern times 676.
+Seminar in Current Trends and Issues in Physical Education (3) A critical appraisal of contemporary trends and issues.
 Investigation and analysis of professional literature.
 678. Comparative Physical Education and Sport (3) Prerequisite: Physical Education 376A.

 Comparative analysis of developments and emergent characteristics of systems of physical education and sport in representative countries analyzed cross-nationally and the investigation of the comparative method including its history and research techniques.
 680. Curriculum in Physical Education (3) Prerequisite: Major or minor in physical education.
 Curricula in physical education.
-Special emphasis on curriculum construction and valuation.
+Special emphasis on curriculum construction and evaluation.
 681. Seminar in Analysis of Teaching Physical Education (3) Prerequisite: Physical Education 347 Study of teaching in physical education settings.
 Review of research and development of systematic observation systems to analyze teaching effectiveness.
-682. Administration of Physical Education in the Secondary Schools (3) Topics include personnel problems, selection and maintenance of equipment and facilities, program organization and evaluation, budget and related items.
 683. Applied Behavior Analysis in Physical Activity Settings (3) Prerequisite: Physical Education 570.
 Principles and applications of operant psychology to the development and maintenance of behavior in physical education and sport environments.
 Behavioral technique to manage and motivate learners in diverse physical activity settings.
 791. Seminar in Research Techniques (3) Prerequisites: Major in physical education and Physical Education 385.
 Principles and methods of planning and carrying out the investigation of problems related to physical education.
 The development of research designs and practice in formulating and testing hypotheses as well as the interpretation of results.
 (Prerequisite to thesis.)
 796. Exercise Specialist Internship (1-3) Cr/NC Three hours of laboratory per unit.

 Prerequisites: Physical Education 661, 662, 663, 666, 669 and consent of instructor.
 Supervised application of exercise laboratory testing, test interpretation, exercise prescription and exercise leadership in adult fitness, corporate fitness, preventative medicine and/or hospital disease rehabilitation setting.
-Maximum credit six units applicable on a master's degree 798.
+Maximum credit six units applicable on a master's 798.
 Special Study (1-3) Cr/NC/SP Prerequisite: Consent of department chair.